ryanrestine/HackTheBox_WriteUps/linux_machines/codify_notes.md

 ls: cannot access '/var/backups/mysql/.': Permission denied
 ```

-Lets establish another shell as joshua via SSH, load pspy, and see if we can spy on this process.
+Lets establish another shell as joshua via SSH, load pspy, and see if we can spy on this process as its executed.

 First we'll transfer pspy64 and make it executable: